pgRouting/workshop/docs/source/chapters/shortest_path.rst

     the user can pass a ``SELECT`` statement as function argument as long as the returned result contains the required number of attributes and the correct attribute names.
-  * Most of pgRouting implemeted algorithms do not require the network geometry.
+  * Most of pgRouting implemented algorithms do not require the network geometry.
   * Most of pgRouting functions **do not** return a geometry, but only an ordered list of nodes or edges.